 MP for Cardiff West

-“A party-loyal Labour MP for Cardiff West who never rebels in votes but has very low parliamentary attendance.”
+“A party-loyal Labour MP for Cardiff West who rarely rebels but has unusually low voting attendance.”

-Alex Barros-Curtis is the Labour (Co-op) MP for Cardiff West, elected in 2024.
-He serves on the Administration Committee and the Modernisation Committee, and has previously sat on the Justice Committee as well as committees linked to the Crime and Policing Bill and the Tobacco and Vapes Bill.
+Alex Barros-Curtis is a Labour (Co-op) MP for Cardiff West, elected in 2024.
+He currently serves on the Administration Committee and the Modernisation Committee, and has previously sat on the Justice Committee and on two Bill committees, giving him parliamentary committee experience.

 Generated 21 February 2026